-- Check the engine oil level: add oil to maintain the level at the full mark on the dipstick. - Check the fuel supply and examine the fuel filter/separator bowls for contaminants. - Check the DC electrical system.
-Inspect wire connections and battery cable connections. - Check the coolant level in both the plastic recovery tank and at the manifold.
+- Make certain the cooling water thru-hull petcock is open. - Check the engine oil level: add oil to maintain the level at the full mark on the dipstick. - Check the fuel supply and examine the fuel filter/separator bowls for contaminants. - Check the DC electrical system.
+Inspect wire connections and battery cable connections. - Check load leads for correct connections as specified in the wiring diagrams. - Examine the air inlet and outlet for air flow obstructions (Soundguard). - Be sure no other generator or utility power is connected to the load lines. - Be sure that in power systems with a neutral line that the neutral is properly grounded (or ungrounded) as the system requires, and that generator neutral is properly connected to the load neutral.
+In single phase systems an incomplete or open neutral can supply the wrong line-to-neutral voltage on unbalanced loads.